INSPIRE CHANGE. PROMOTE ACTION. INFLUENCE POLICY.

-Advocacy is the act of speaking out on issues in order to influence or bring about a change which results in a better quality of life.
+Advocacy is the act of speaking out on issues to influence or bring about a change.

 You can promote changes to federal legislation or promote new legislation by joining forces with us and other advocates across the country to raise awareness of Marfan syndrome and related conditons, put the spotlight on the issues that are important to our community, and advance policies to help create a brighter future for people living with Marfan syndrome and related conditions.

 Each year, we conduct coordinated congressional outreach to advance our community’s legislative agenda.
 As part of our nationwide network of volunteers, you can impact the public health and patient care policies that are our grassroots network priorities.